Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Rescaling of the fiducial volume and continuum limit for the modes

-Let us consider the behavior of the different individual Hamiltonians present in the system, and let us show that, in the continuum limit, they scale in fact with the same power of the fiducial volume if we use the new variables introduced in this section.
+Let us also consider the behavior of the different individual Hamiltonians present in the system, and let us check that, in the continuum limit, they scale in fact with the same power of the fiducial volume if we use the new variables introduced in this section.
 The resulting power of ${\cal V}_0$ can then be absorbed with a single, common redefinition of the lapse function.
-For the zero modes of the model, it is easy to check from Eq. \eqref{effH0} [or from Eq. \eqref{effh} in the classical system] that the homogeneous Hamiltonian scales like ${\cal V}_0$.
-In the case of the tensor and MS Hamiltonians, the expressions for hybrid LQC in the effective regime can be found in Eqs. (\ref{pertcons})--(\ref{hybrMSham}).
+For the zero modes of the model, it is easy to see from Eq. \eqref{effh} in GR [of from its effective counterpart as long as the quantization and the state of the FLRW geometry do not introduce any dependence on the fiducial cell] that the homogeneous Hamiltonian scales like ${\cal V}_0$.
+In the case of the tensor and MS Hamiltonians, the expressions in GR can be found in Eqs. (\ref{pertcons})--(\ref{hybrMSham}).
 These expressions are independent of ${\cal V}_0$ when we use the mode variables \eqref{newperturb}, except the term that goes with the square of the wavenumber.
-Apart from a multiplicative constant, we can reinterpret this term as the square norm of the wavevector $\vec{k}=2\pi \vec{n}{\cal V}_0^{-1/3}$, which varies with the fiducial volume.
-Nonetheless, in spite of the apparent independence on ${\cal V}_0$ of the rest of individual terms, the sums over integer vectors $\vec{n}$ need to absorb a factor ${\cal V}_0^{-1}$ to have a well-defined continuum limit, that reproduces the continuous integrals over real modes $\vec{k}$, as we explained in the previous section.
-In this way, we conclude that the Hamiltonians of the gauge invariant perturbations have a well-defined homogeneity behavior with respect to ${\cal V}_0$ in the continuum limit, and that this behavior is indeed the same that we obtained for the homogeneous Hamiltonian, namely a linear rescaling.
+Actually, the same must occur in Canonical Quantum Cosmology provided that the quantization procedure respects the invariance under changes of the fiducial cell, as it is reasonable to assume.
+We have already discussed that this is the case, for instance, in LQC in the effective regime of the hybrid and dressed metric approaches.
+Then, and apart from a multiplicative constant, we can reinterpret the term that depends on the wavenumber as the square norm of the wavevector $\vec{k}=2\pi \vec{n}{\cal V}_0^{-1/3}$, which varies with the fiducial volume.
+Nonetheless, in spite of the apparent independence on ${\cal V}_0$ of the rest of individual terms, the sums over integer vectors $\vec{n}$ need to absorb a factor ${\cal V}_0^{-1}$ to have a well-defined continuum limit, that reproduces the integrals over real modes $\vec{k}$, as we explained in the previous section.
+In this way, we conclude that the Hamiltonians of the gauge invariant perturbations have a well-defined homogeneity behavior with respect to ${\cal V}_0$ in the continuum limit, which is indeed the same that we obtained for the homogeneous Hamiltonian, namely a linear rescaling.